prakashbh/dsa-2019/README.md

 **Challenge 11: 100 Again**

 100 Again was conducted on 04 Nov 2019.
 The class was divided into even and odd team.
 The challenge questions can be found [here](https://github.com/prakashbh/dsa-2019/blob/master/course-notes/100-again.pdf).
 The class attendance was low (45/72) which was a little disappointing.
+Odd team Won the Challenge.

 **Challenge 12: Mock Minor 2**